Communicating Scientific Research 2020

 Communicating Scientific Research is an intensive two weeks course taught by internationally leading experts, offered by the Simula School of Research and Innovation (SSRI).
 The course is mainly open for PhD students at Simula.
 However, we have a total of 25 available openings for the course.
 This entails that we can also accept external applicants from graduate students in science, engineering, and mathematics at Norwegian universities, so feel free to submit your application.

-The course takes place at Simula's premises at Fornebu, Norway.
-During 2020, the first week of the training is in May 11th-15th, and the second week in September 21st-25th.
+The course consists of two intensive weeks of training—the first week occurring virtually in the fall and the second week occurring in-person in the spring.
 In between these weeks, the students work on their individual projects.

 The completed course is pre-approved as a 5 ECTS special syllabus for the PhD program at the Faculty of Mathematics and Natural Sciences at the University of Oslo.
 Participants associated with other PhD programs will be required to apply for their home institution's approval if they want to include it in their own PhD syllabus.
 Upon successful completion of the course (fulfilling the course requirements and expectations), SSRI will provide the necessary documentation of participation and a description of the course contents.